La Paz (Bolivia) in 3 Days

 Then back along Verde, Celeste and Blanca to visit the Botanical Garden.
 It costs 1 boliviano (12p) each to get in.
 I’m not sure it was worth the price.

-So it’s back onto the cable car; Blanca (my favourite which hangs above the street) back into town, then Naranja to the hotel.
+So, it’s back onto the cable cars; Blanca (my favourite, which hangs above the street) back into town, then Naranja to the hotel.

 Dinner at Tambo

 We have a quiet evening with dinner at the hotel restaurant; Tambo.
 The food is very good.
 I’d recommend eating there even if you don’t stay.
-But I’d definitely recommend staying there.
+But I’d also recommend staying there.

 La Paz Day 3